tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

   - Nom rises towards Wr
   - Wr usually remains static at 80
   - Very high frequencies may benefit from wr=120
+- it is very possible that memory channels A and B prefer slightly different RTTs.
+  - for example, CHA might prefer 80-0-48 while CHB should be 80-0-60 for optimal stability.
+  - Start by optimizing both channels together, changing values for both channels at once.
+Then finish the process by tweaking the RTTs slightly up and down one channel at a time, to look for better values.

 Misc tips and tricks